4d/docs/docs/ViewPro/configuring.md

 ## 4D View Pro Object

 The 4D View Pro [object](Concepts/dt_object.md) stores the whole spreadsheet contents.
 It is automatically handled by 4D View Pro.
-You can set or get this object using the [VP IMPORT FROM OBJECT](method-list.md#vp-import-from-object) or [VP Export to object](method-list.md#vp-export-to-object) methods.
+You can set or get this object using the [VP IMPORT FROM OBJECT](commands/vp-import-from-object.md) or [VP Export to object](commands/vp-export-to-object.md) commands.

 It contains the following properties: